henrikstengaard/betterwb-package/README.md

 # BetterWB Package

-BetterWB is an enhancement built for Workbench 3.1 by Gulliver for low end Amigas restricted to 68000 processors.
+BetterWB is an enhancement built for Amiga OS 3.2, 3.1.4 and 3.1 by Gulliver for low end Amigas restricted to 68000 processors.

 ## Description